Our Major CurrentProjects

 The history of the financial assistance programme commenced in 2006.
 In November 2006 the AWCF conducted a community forum to identify gaps and solutions in regard to cancer services in the region.
 The forum identified that due to the impact of cancer, many patients face severe financial difficulties due to their income earning capacity being reduced and at the same time facing significant extra costs for treatment and care.

 As a result of that community forum the AWCF has operated a Financial Assistance Programme to assist cancer patients in dire financial needs as identified by social workers operating in the health system.
-This program requires approximately $60,000 a year to operate.
+This program requires between $60,000 and $110,000 a year to operate.

 Of patients supported approximately 30% are from Wodonga, 30% from Albury and 40% from the surrounding districts.